Information, effect, dosage & side effects

 The patients who received chia seeds showed some significant improvements.
 Blood pressure dropped by 3 - 6 mm/Hg and an inflammatory marker called hs-CRP decreased by 40%.
 A risk factor called vWF also decreased by 21%.
 There was also a slight decrease in blood sugar levels, although this was not statistically significant.

-Since chia seeds are high in fiber, it seems plausible that they can reduce blood sugar levels after meals, but this has yet to be confirmed in studies.
+Since chia seeds are high in fibre, it seems plausible that they can reduce blood sugar levels after meals, but this has yet to be confirmed in studies.

 According to a legend, Aztecs and Mayans used chia seeds to improve their performance.
 A recent study confirms this statement.